Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/dtm-1020-1-20-remove-the-tags-from-asset-model-samples.md

 ticket: "CTM-1653"
 version: "1020.1.20"
 ---
-Previously SAG and DTM tags has been added to the samples in 'Asset model samples' page.
-Now it has been removed.
+Previously, SAG and DTM tags have been added to the samples in the **Asset model samples** page.
+These tags have now been removed.